-- 1. Placebo-controlled safety and efficacy trials - 2.
-Prospective effectiveness and comparative effectiveness trials, including pragmatic trials - 3.
+- 1. Placebo-controlled safety and efficacy trials - Prospective effectiveness and comparative effectiveness trials, including pragmatic trials a.
+See the Comparative Effectiveness Research (CER) Addendum on page 27 for - a.
+See the Comparative Effectiveness Research (CER) Addendum on page 27 for details on inclusion of CER in dossiers. - 3.
 Open-label safety extension studies - 4.
 Prospective studies examining other non-economic endpoints such as health status measures and patient-reported outcomes.
 If the instruments utilized in these studies are supported by previous validation and reliability studies, also reference these studies - 5.
 Unpublished data: Provide as much detail as can be disclosed.